 I am an experienced, qualified counsellor, fully insured and an Accredited Member of the BACP, offering counselling to adults of all ages.

-I usually see clients face to face in my consultancy room in Burgess Hill, in a private, peaceful setting.
-During this winter season, however, with the difficulty of providing adequate ventilation, I am currently offering appointments online, or by telephone,
+I see clients face to face in my consultancy room in Burgess Hill, in a private, peaceful setting.
+I also offer online and telephone appointments.

 For me, counselling is a mature means of providing good housekeeping for body, mind and emotions, especially during times when we are experiencing some kind of disturbance or difficulty.
 During this challenging time, the impact of the pandemic on our wellbeing is very evident as people experience the effects of isolation, change, uncertainty and all kinds of loss.
 Anxiety and low mood are rife, and people may find that they are turning more to food or to alcohol as a support.
 Others find themselves more irritable, less able to maintain emotional balance, and feeling bad about themselves as a consequence, all very human reactions in times of sustained stress and pressure.